 Saint-André: The Tête d'Allumette micro-brewery, the SEBKA for marked trails, rock climbing and sea kayaking, Le Petit Phare, the heritage church, the Maison Culturelle Armand Vaillancourt, the aboiteau, etc.

-1 night 2 week-end nights 7 nights Haute saison
+1 night 2 week-end nights 7 nights Basse saison

 The CITQ is mandated by the Minister of Tourism of Quebec to administer the official classification of seven categories of tourist accommodation establishments.
 This establishment is visited by the CITQ every 24 months.

 The classifier visits the establishment and, using hundreds of strict and objective criteria, rates:

 - The quality of physical facilities (bedroom, bathroom, common areas, outside, etc.);